If you’re looking to jump into home ownership with a fixer-upper, there are a few things you need to know before you buy.

 In addition, take the time to research your options for financing both the home purchase itself and the cost of renovations.

-Develop a relationship with a lender early on in your home search so you can go to them as a resource when financial questions arise.
+Develop a relationship with a lender early on in your home search so you can go to them as a resource as financial questions arise.

 Whether you DIY your project or hire a contractor, renovations almost always take longer than you think they will — so don’t be surprised if you run into roadblocks.

-As you create your game plan for your home renovation, always plan for delays and make sure you have alternate living arrangements in case those delays push back your move-in date.
+As you make your game plan for your home renovation, always plan for delays and ensure you have alternate living arrangements in case those delays push your move-in date back.

-If you choose to hire a contractor, make sure to choose one with a great reputation for both the work they do and the customer service they provide.
+If you choose to hire a contractor for your project, make sure to choose one with a great reputation for both the work they do and the customer service they provide.
 After all, they’ll be your partner in renovating your home, and — depending on the scope of your project — could be a part of your life for several weeks or even months.

 This means that the lowest-bidding contractor isn’t necessarily your best choice.
 In fact, if their lower rates correspond with less experience and knowledge, they could end up causing more issues than they fix…and costing you more money in the long run.